ymorsi7/MSI-Esports-Center/README.md

 As these were our core, we also concluded that helper services may be of additional use such as:
 - An integrated exclusive TEC AI-chat bot for student workers to ask questions related to data metrics.
-- Easy to use user interface where the student worker can assign which computers to use.
+- Easy-to-use user interface where the student worker can assign which computers to use.
-- Custom Data Analytics, including an analysis on when students might need more time based on scan in.
+- Custom Data Analytics, including an analysis on when students might need more time based on scan-in.
-- - Archival of Daily Data which keeps track of all students that scanned in along with their playtime and expected extra time.
+    - Archival of Daily Data which keeps track of all students that scanned in along with their playtime and expected extra time.
-- - The ability to export the metrics into a PDF for each day.
+    - The ability to export the metrics into a PDF for each day.
-- - An internal algorithm that evaluates the students "Responsibility Score" and how credibile they are.
+    - An internal algorithm that evaluates the students "Responsibility Score" and how credible they are.

 We also have an extra service for future scalability where students will have to input how long they'll play for and automatically lock them if they exceed them.
 ![image](https://github.com/ymorsi7/MSI-Esports-Center/assets/85778372/6e369162-ec23-42fe-98cb-f771d8babcfe)